-In early 18th century, foreign traders came to China to purchase tea, silk, ceramics, spices and other commodities.
+In early 18th century, foreign traders came to China to purchase tea, silk, porcelain or china and other commodities.
 But they paid in gold and silver.
 Europe was paying with gold and silver for as much as 4/5 of Europe's imports from China.

 As probably the most wealthiest nation on Earth, rich China found little need for the industrial products of the West.